- Individual income taxes are the largest source of revenue for the government

 - History has shown that tax revenues increase when rates are cut

 Taxes have been part of our country’s history from the very beginning – No Taxation Without Representation!
 Some have said that the only two constants in life are death and taxes.
-Will Rogers once clarified that statement when he said “the only difference between death and taxes is that death doesn’t get worse every time Congress meets.”
-Today, different taxes (individual, corporate, partnership, state and local, estate, generation-skipping, sales, value-added, etc.) have become so complex, that you could spend as much time as you wanted buried in resources and still have more to learn.
+Today, the tax code has become so complex that you could spend as much time as you wanted to be buried in resources and still have more to learn.
 When most people think of taxes, they’re probably thinking of the individual income tax.

-The individual income tax is the largest source of revenue for the federal government, accounting for close to half of the tax revenue each year.
-Side note: you may be surprised to learn that corporate income taxes account for only about 10% of the federal revenue.
-So, rather than dive into a specific technical area of the tax code, we are instead going to revisit the history of the individual income tax in our country.
+The individual income tax is the largest source of revenue for the federal government, accounting for close to half of the tax revenue each year (corporate income taxes account for only about 7% of the federal revenue).
+So, rather than dive into a specific technical area of the tax code, we are instead going to revisit a few highlights in the history of the individual income tax in our country.

-In 1862, President Lincoln signed a bill into law that created a Commissioner of Internal Revenue and instituted our nation’s first income tax.
-Incomes between $600 and $10,000 were taxed at three percent, while incomes over $10,000 were taxed at five percent.
-This did not last long as ten years later in 1872, the income tax was repealed.
+In 1862, President Lincoln signed a bill into law that instituted our nation’s first income tax.
+Incomes between $600 and $10,000 were taxed at 3%, while incomes over $10,000 were taxed at 5%.
+Ten years later the income tax was repealed.
 For the next 40+ years, the government collected 90% of its revenue from taxes on liquor, beer, wine, and tobacco.

-Taxpayers got another win in 1944 when the Individual Income Tax Act created the standard deductions on Form 1040.
+Taxpayers got a win in 1944 when the Individual Income Tax Act created the standard deductions on Form 1040.
 Ten years later in 1954, the deadline for filing individual tax returns was changed from March 15 to April 15.
-In 1986, President Reagan signed the Tax Reform Act which was the most significant piece of tax legislation in 30 years.
-This Act formally codified the federal tax laws for only the third time since the Revenue Act of 1918.

-Most recently, in 2017 (you may have heard) President Trump signed the Tax Cuts and Jobs Act into law.
-This was the most significant piece of tax legislation since the 1986 Act, and it made several substantial changes to the individual income tax.
-Among those changes were reforms to the alternative minimum tax, nearly doubling the standard deduction, and lower marginal rates across the tax brackets.
+More recently, in 2017 President Trump signed the Tax Cuts and Jobs Act into law.
+This was the most significant piece of tax legislation since 1986.
+Among the changes were reforms to the alternative minimum tax, nearly doubling the standard deduction, and lower marginal rates across the tax brackets.

 Tax Rates and Revenues Collected

 Throughout our history, individual income tax rates have been all over the board.
-Between the mid-1920s to early 1930s, the rates were lower than almost any other time in our history with a lowest marginal rate of 1.5% and a top rate of 25%.
-Perhaps the all-time high was in 1944-45 where the lowest marginal rate was 23% and the top rate was 94%.
+Between the mid-1920s to early 1930s, the rates were lower than almost any other time in our history with the lowest marginal rate of 1.5% and a top rate of 25%.
+Perhaps the all-time high was in 1944-45 when the lowest marginal rate was 23% and the top rate was 94%.

-Tax rates increased again, eventually to a top rate of over 90%, and remained high until rate cuts proposed by President Kennedy were enacted.
+- Tax rates increased again, eventually to a top rate of over 90%, and remained high until rate cuts proposed by President Kennedy were enacted.
 The reductions lowered the top rate from 91% to 70%.
-Similar to the outcome some forty years earlier, tax revenues increased from $94 billion in 1961 to $153 billion in 1968.
-The share of the tax burden borne by high-income earners also increased.
-Between 1963 and 1968, revenue collected from people earning over $50,000 per year increased by 57%.
+Like the outcome some forty years earlier, tax revenues increased from $94 billion in 1961 to $153 billion in 1968.

-Time passed, and thanks in large part to inflation, many taxpayers found themselves in higher tax-brackets – even though their inflation-adjusted incomes were not rising.
-To combat this, President Reagan proposed sweeping tax cuts.
+- In the 1980s, President Reagan proposed and enacted sweeping tax cuts.
 As a result, overall tax revenues increased by 99.4% during the 1980s.
 Focusing on individual income tax, between 1983 and 1989, revenues increased by more than 54% (still 28% after inflation).
-Similar again to prior examples, the share of taxes paid by the top 10% of income earners increased from 48% in 1981 to 57.2% in 1988.
-During the same timeframe, the top 1% of income earners’ share increased from 17.6% to 27.5%.

 At the end of the day, whether you agree with them or not, taxes are here to stay.
-Today, taxes are both lower and higher than they have been at various times in our past, and you can be certain that taxes will be both lower and higher at various times in our future.
-With the tax situation the way it is at any given point in time, the best we as advisors can do for our clients is help them understand their tax picture as a whole and create a plan that follows the tax code as efficiently as possible.
-As Judge Learned Hand wrote in Gregory v.
-Helvering:
+Today, taxes are both lower and higher than they have been in our past, and you can be certain that trend will continue in the future.
+Regardless of what the tax rates are at any given point in time, our job as advisors is to help our clients understand their tax picture as a whole and coordinate with their CPAs to create a plan that follows the tax code as efficiently as possible.

-Center on Budged and Policy Priorities; Policy Basics: Where Do Federal Tax Revenues Come From?; updated December 6, 2018; https://www.cbpp.org/research/federal-tax/policy-basics-where-do-federal-tax-revenues-come-from
+Center on Budget and Policy Priorities; Policy Basics: Where Do Federal Tax Revenues Come From?; updated December 6, 2018; https://www.cbpp.org/research/federal-tax/policy-basics-where-do-federal-tax-revenues-come-from

 eFile.com; US Income Tax History, Taxucation;